thomas-pommier-epi/whanos/docs/Developper_Introduction.md

   - `deployer.py`: Python script that generate the templates based on the `whanos.yml` file, the project name and the Google Cloud project ID
   - `template.deployment.yml.j2`: Jinja2 template for the deployment script for jenkins
   - `template.service.yml.j2`: Jinja2 template for the Load baalncer service

+## Add a new project

+For this, let's imagine we want to create a Rust Application.
+This assumed you have the permissions and already deployed the Whanos project.

+1. **Create a base and standalone image**:

+- The base image, which is the must instructions of an image
+- The standalone image, if the user hasn't tdevelopped a custom image to run the applications

+2. **Add Jenkis rules**

+- In the file `jenkins/jobs_base_images.groovy`, there is the commented code (// FOR DEV) to add your image worflow build.

+3. **Add a detection rule**

+- In the file `jenkins/scripts/build_image.sh`, add a detection function in bash, there is as well documented code (# FOR DEV) to guide you.

+4. **Apply modifications**

+- Apply the softwares with `deploy.sh` (assumed you followed the tutorial) of deployment.
+Even if it is already deployed, you must define the necessary `.env` and get the outputs from Terraform with `apply_teraform.sh`.